 About Istria:

 Situated in Croatia’s northwest, Istria borders Italy and Slovenia, meaning weekend trips to Venice or Trieste are easy.
 The region has mild winters (10–12°C), long sunny summers, and stunning coastal towns like Rovinj and Pula.
 It’s known for vineyards, olive groves, and pastel harbor towns, perfect for expats seeking a slower, creative lifestyle with Mediterranean flair.
-Rovinj, Pula, and Poreč are especially popular options among the Best Places to Live in Croatia for expats who value culture and nature.
+Rovinj, Pula, and Poreč are especially popular options among the best places to Live in Croatia for expats who value culture and nature.

 Hvar & Brač – Best for Island + Nature Lover